reddog-dev01/BOOKING-APPS/docs/cors-dev-build-guide.md

 ## CORS architecture

-- `apps/api/src/plugins/cors.ts` is a Fastify plugin that normalises origins, mirrors trusted callers, and blocks the rest with a `403`.
+- `apps/api/src/plugins/cors.ts` is a Fastify plugin that normalises origins, mirrors trusted callers, and blocks the rest with a `403` via an `onRequest` guard.
 - The allow-list is seeded with `http/https://localhost|127.0.0.1:3000-3008` and can be extended via `CORS_ORIGINS`.
 - Setting `CORS_ORIGINS=*` opts into wildcard behaviour (credentials still work because we echo the request origin).
-- Blocked origins trigger a structured log entry (`CORS origin rejected`) to aid debugging and observability.
+- Blocked origins trigger structured log entries (`blocked CORS origin`, `blocked request by CORS policy`) to aid debugging and observability.

 ## Build matrix when Prisma engines cannot be downloaded